Unified-Daughterboard/Unified-Daughterboard.github.io/db-spec-c.md

 The daughterboard features the following:

 * ESD protection, overcurrent protection, overvoltage protection, shielding noise decoupling, and single-path grounding to chassis functionality
-* New Molex Pico-EZmate Connector, replacing the JST-SH on previous versions
+* Two variants: The new Molex Pico-EZmate and the classic JST-SH
 * 1:1 connector pinout to retain compatibility with existing PCBs
 * Same form factor as C1 and C2, allowing for daughterboard upgrades